alialbaali/Noto/README.md

 * Copy/Move/Duplicate note options.
 * Word-count.
 * Pinned notes.
-* Sorting alphabetically, by creation date, or manually.
+* Sorting alphabetically, by access date, by creation date, or manually.
-* Grouping notes by label, or by creation date.
+* Grouping notes by label, by access date, or by creation date.
 * Notes widget.
 * All notes view with search functionality.
 * Recently accessed notes view with search functionality.
+* Saving selected text by using Quick note option.
+Default folder is General, can be overridden in Settings.

 ### Labels

 * Filtering notes using labels unique for each folder.
-* Inclusive/Exclusive labels filtering.
+* Inclusive/Exclusive/Strict labels filtering.

 ### Reading Mode